ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 In addition to these nests, a subdirectory named according to the driving model data can be found within the `nested_region_name` directory.<br>
 The 2-level (i.e., two nests) example above has one `nested_region_name` called `Lismore`.
 Driven by ERA5 data, the outer and inner nests are named `d1000` and `d0198`, respectively.<br>
 Thus, the ancillary files directory `/scratch/$PROJECT/$USER/cylc-run/<suite-ID>/share/data/ancils/` contains the following folders:

 - `Lismore/d1000`
 - `Lismore/d0198`
 - `Lismore/era5`

-The ancillary data files are typically in the [UM fieldsfile](https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_F03.pdf) format.
+The ancillary data files in output are typically in the [UM fieldsfile](https://code.metoffice.gov.uk/doc/um/latest/papers/umdp_F03.pdf) format.

 #### Edit the RAS configuration
 This section describes how to modify the RAS configuration.<br>